-Your legal As defined in section 741 212 Florida Statutes spouse As defined in section 741.212, Florida Statutes Spouse Your children from birth through the end of the calendar year in which they turn age 26: Natural children, legally adopted children and children placed in the home for the purpose of adoption in accordance with chapter 63, Florida Statutes Stepchildren, provided the subscriber is still married to the children's parent Foster children Children for whom the subscriber has established legal guardianship under chapter 744, Florida Statutes, or court-ordered temporary custody Children with a qualified medical support order requiring the subscriber to provide coverage Children ages 26 to 30 as over-age dependents if: They are unmarried, and They have no dependents of their own, and They are dependent on the subscriber for financial support, and They live in Florida or attend school in another state, and They have no other health insurance, and You pay an additional monthly premium.
+Your legal spouse As defined in section 741.212, Florida Statutes Your children from birth through the end of the calendar year in which they turn age 26: Natural children, legally adopted children and children placed in the home for the purpose of adoption in accordance with chapter 63, Florida Statutes Stepchildren, provided the subscriber is still married to the children's parent Foster children Children for whom the subscriber has established legal guardianship under chapter 744, Florida Statutes, or court-ordered temporary custody Children with a qualified medical support order requiring the subscriber to provide coverage Children ages 26 to 30 as over-age dependents if: They are unmarried, and They have no dependents of their own, and They are a resident of Florida or a full-time or part-time student, and They have no other health insurance, and You pay an additional monthly premium.
 You may cover your over-age dependent, defined as a child age 26-30, under an individual health policy for an additional monthly premium.
 You and your eligible overage dependent must be enrolled in the same health plan.
 The amount of financial support you provide determines whether the monthly premium for coverage comes out of your paycheck pretax as an active employee or if you must mail in payment post-tax.
 If you are interested in this program, please call the People First Service Center at (866) 663-4735 for more information.